-Trooper Padgett's innovative spirit and solutions-based approach to police work continued throughout her career.
-In 2014, Renee initiated a POPS project and was awarded the Project of the Year for Washington State.
-She initiated Operation SAFE Student (Speed, Aggressive Driving, Fail to Stop, Enforcement), working in conjunction with other local agencies to crackdown on motorists who violate the School Bus Paddle Law.
+Trooper Padgett received the WSP POPS Project of the Year for Washington State in 2014, for initiating Operation SAFE Student (Speed, Aggressive Driving, Fail to Stop, Enforcement) working with local agencies to crack down on motorists who violate school bus paddle laws.

 Unfortunately, just two weeks before she was to report back to work in January 2015, the cancer returned.
 This time, it was more aggressive.

 Trooper Padgett died on September 4, 2018, at the age of 50, after her six-year battle with cancer.
 In February 2021, the WSP was notified her rare cancer resulted from exposure to toxic chemicals during the investigation of an auto wrecking yard in February 2003, classifying her death as an on-duty incident.
 At the time of her death, Trooper Padgett had served 27 years with the Washington State Patrol.

 Trooper Padgett was survived by her wife, Marcella Egan; her two children, Gedeon Rene Padgett Lagasse, and Olivia Rochelle Padgett Lagasse; her sisters, Nicole Cook and Jaclyn Padgett.
 She was preceded in death by her father, Marvin Curtis Padgett.

 On September 3, 2021 a dedication ceremony adding Trooper Padgett to the King County Troopers Memorial was held at the Bellevue District Office.
 When you visit the Bellevue District Office, take a moment to stop by the beautiful memorial that was created in remembrance of King County Troopers.

 On September 6, 2023 a ceremony will be held at the Bellevue District Office to honor the fifth anniversary of her death.